AneerudhRa/Loan-Default-Azure-End-to-End-Pipelines/README.md

 ## Key Technologies Used🛠️

 - **Sql Server Management Studio**: Houses the raw data and used as On-prem resource here.
 - **Azure Data Factory**: Automates data ingestion from on-premises to cloud.
+(Exhibit A - Please refer below)
 - **Azure Data Lake Storage Gen2**: Hosts raw and processed data in a highly scalable data lake.
 - **Azure Databricks**: Utilizes Python for robust data cleaning and transformation.
+(Exhibit B)
 - **Azure Synapse Analytics**: Employs SQL for data modeling and further transformations.
+(Exhibit C)
 - **Power BI**: Visualizes the processed data to uncover insights into loan default risks.
+(Exhibit D)

 ## Deployment Quickstart 🚀